 Toxins & Dog Seizure Issues

 What we’re talking about with ‘degenerative elements’, is the build-up of toxin and free-radical levels within the body!
-Did you know that virtually all medications, including heartworm and flea preventatives, are likely to add toxins to the liver and kidneys?
+You see warnings on TV, but did you know that virtually all prescribed substances, including heart-worm and flea preventatives, are likely to increase toxin buildup in liver and kidneys?
 This lowers the body’s immune capabilities, which is counter-productive as seizures go.
 Also, many pet foods and “treats” use chemical additives and food coloring along with other food ingredients such as wheat flour or wheat gluten, where evidence has shown these to be possible key activators for seizure events.
 Such lower-grade foods and treats are often major contributors to seizures in dogs and should be removed from the diet.
 (See Foods Recommended)

 Stress as a Factor with Dog Seizures